 Department Scholarships and Awards

 The Department of Sociology and Anthropology presents several awards, scholarships, and assistantships on an annual basis.
 For more information on department scholarships, please visit the Department office in Todd Hall 342.
+Please note: the deadline for 2022 scholarships has passed, and the applications and information for the 2023 scholarships will be posted in February 2023.
 For additional information on MTSU scholarships, check out the following links:

 - MTSU Scholarship Information

 From the agreement signed by Mrs. Clayton James upon the donation of $20,000 for an endowed scholarship:

 "The scholarship is intended for a student majoring in Sociology with interest in

 service to society, a student should have completed two years of work with at least